farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Events.md

 ### NameRegistryEvent

-Emit when an on-chain event occurs in the NameRegistry which registers, transfers or renews an fname.
+Emit when an onchain event occurs in the NameRegistry which registers, transfers or renews an fname.

 | Name            | Type                                              | Description                                              |
 | --------------- | ------------------------------------------------- | -------------------------------------------------------- |